srlabs/phink/book/src/CAMPAIGN.md

 ```

 Some HTML files should then be generated in the path you've configured inside your `phink.toml`.
 The coverage report
-provides a visual representation of tested code areas.
-Basically, the more green lines, the better.
-You can find below
+provides a visual representation of the tested code areas.
+As a rule of thumb, the more green lines you can see there,
-an example of the coverage report.
+the better it is for the code.

-### Coverage Report Example
+### Coverage report example

 **Green Lines**: Code that has been tested.